Turbo Takeaways

 Benefits of Buy Now Pay Later

-One of the reasons why so many Americans find buy now, pay later loans attractive is because of the benefits the lenders advertise.
+One of the reasons why so many Americans find Buy Now, Pay Later loans attractive is because of simplified access to funds.
 BNPL is easier to qualify for, so it may be an attractive option for borrowers who do not qualify for personal loans or credit cards.
-The ability to borrow at a 0% interest rate is another major benefit.
-Here are some benefits of BNPL that make it an attractive option for many borrowers:
+Borrowing funds at a 0% interest rate is another major benefit.

-- BNPL payment structure is easy.
-Most BNPL loans are paid off over a few weeks.
-Most lenders also require autopay, so you’re less likely to forget the payment.
+• Most lenders require autopay, so you’re less likely to forget the payment.

 How To Minimize Buy Now Pay Later Risks